mobkits/hscroll/Readme.md

 See [example](https://chemzqm.github.io/hscroll) with your phone.

+Works on IE >= 8 and all modern browsers.

 ## Features

+* Support both touch and mouse events.
 * Swipe and fix mode.
 * Refresh on dom size changes.
 * Works fine with vertical scroll component, like [iscroll](https://github.com/chemzqm/iscroll).